-Neurovascular devices market is witnessing an inflection point where unprecedented technological advancements and increased stringency of the regulatory framework are aptly bringing a transformation in the business model.
-The industry players are emphasizing on both reliability and quality of product through the entire process of designing, manufacturing, and merchandizing.
-On a wider spectrum, three major rationales – a paradigm transition from volume to outcome-based approach, extensive proliferation of healthcare IT, and lastly strict regulatory oversight, are critically influencing the commercialization matrix of neurovascular devices industry.
+Neurovascular devices market is witnessing an inflection point where unprecedented technological advancements and increased stringency of regulations are aptly bringing a transformation in the business model.
+Industry players have been emphasizing on both reliability and quality of products through the entire process of designing, manufacturing, and merchandizing.
+On a wider spectrum, three major rationales – a paradigm transition from a volume to an outcome-based approach, extensive proliferation of healthcare IT, and lastly, a strict regulatory oversight, are critically influencing the commercialization matrix of neurovascular devices industry.

 Citing a relevant instance, Israeli based Rapid Medical has recently made its way to the front page with the development of two controllable interventional neurovascular devices for the treatment of stroke- a Comaneci mesh, a device for brain aneurysm treatment and Tigertriever stent retriever, for treating ischemic stroke.
-Reportedly, both these devices are CE-marked and are touted as major products in Europe and Israel neurovascular device market.
+Reportedly, both these devices are CE-marked and are touted as major products in Europe and Israel neurovascular device markets.
 It is prudent to mention that Germany is a major revenue pocket for Europe, subject to the extensive prevalence of stroke in the country.
-In fact, according to a research analysis by Global Market Insights, Inc. Germany neurovascular devices market is likely to register a CAGR of 3.7% over 2018-2024.